oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-18.gif)

-Now you should have a Structure tree similar the next screenshot.
-You can move components in the structure tree if your layout structure is different.
+Now you should have a Structure tree similar to the next screenshot.
+You can move components in the Structure tree if your layout structure is different.

 ![](./images/vbs-app-19.png)

 </details>
 <details>
-  <summary>3.1 Configuring the components created</summary>
+  <summary>3.2 Configuring the components created</summary>

 </details>